 As you read Chapter 4, take notes based on The Big Question: How is the spirit of the Renaissance represented in the artistic achievements of Michelangelo and Raphael?
 Be sure to note the page number where you found the information.

 Page Number Notes

 Page Number Notes

 Prepositions and Prepositional Phrases

-Circle the preposition and underline the prepositional phrase in each sentence.
+Type the preposition and the preposition phrase separated by a comma in the text box given below each sentence.